icub-tech-iit/study-improve-head-edpr/log-joint/README.md

 ```

 ## Usage
-Is possible to run the code to control the joint both in `position` and `pwm` control mode by passing to it proper parameters via CLI.
+It is possible to run the code to control the joint both in `position` and `PWM` control mode by passing to it proper parameters via CLI.
 The parameters available are :

 ### Position